MrStahlfelge/gdx-gamesvcs/README.md

 ## Supported game services

 * Newgrounds (HTML5-only)
-* Google Play Games (Android only, not open-sourced, coming soon)
+* Google Play Games (Android only, not yet open-sourced, but coming soon)

 Contributes are very welcome!